Graph Threading: Introduction

 In contrast to related work~\cite{beady, Jin2019BeadSA}, we study a \textit{theoretical} formulation of these ideas: threading a single string through a collection of tubes to mimic the connectivity of a given graph; refer to Figure~\ref{fig:junction-graphs}.
 Consider a connected graph $G=(V, E)$ with minimum vertex degree 2, where each edge $e \in E$ represents a tube and each vertex $v \in V$ represents the junction of tubes incident to $v$.
-A \defn{graph threading} $T$ of $G$ is a closed walk through $G$ that visits every edge at least once, induces connected ``junction graphs'', and has no `U-turns'.
+A \defn{graph threading} $T$ of $G$ is a closed walk through $G$ that visits every edge at least once, induces connected ``junction graphs'', and has no ``U-turns''.
 The \defn{junction graph} $J(v)$ of a vertex $v$ induced by a closed walk has a vertex for each tube incident to $v$, and has an edge between two vertices/tubes every time the walk visits $v$ immediately in between traversing those tubes.

-A threading $T$ of $G$ must have a connected junction graph $J(v)$ for every vertex $v \in V$, and must have no \defn{U-turns}: when exiting one tube, the walk must next enter a different tube.
+The threading $T$ must have a connected junction graph $J(v)$ for every vertex $v \in V$, and it must have any \defn{U-turns}: when exiting one tube, the walk next enters a different tube.
 Define the \defn{length} $|T|$ of $T$ to be the total length of edges visited by~$T$.
 For simplicity, we assume for much of our study that edges (tubes) have unit length --- in which case $|T|$ is the number of edge visits made by~$T$ --- and then generalize to the weighted case with arbitrary edge lengths.

 \subparagraph*{Our Results.}